sharovatov/teamlead/articles/happiness.md

 > Several top causes are related to perceptions of inadequacy of the self and others

 Managers often have ‘survivor bias’ and ‘confirmation bias’ — whereas they think that if some people (or even they themselves) work in the current environment, this environment is optimal for productivity.
-Even though this environment might include things like measuring individual performance or a lack of mentorship.
+Even though this environment might include things like measuring individual performance (or, even worse, some individual KPI) or a lack of mentorship.

+There are two important concepts:
+- people are mostly irrational (even when they think they are rational)
+- teams are assembled to provide collective result (the design of a system has more importance than the individual performance of a developer)

+So if a developer sees that their individual performance will be somehow assessed (in a performance review let’s say), chances are that the developer will worry about their adequacy a lot.